Giving Birth in Japan in 1981: Barbara’s Story

 Keiko was the one who told me about her sister being repeatedly slapped while in labor.
 She had always wanted to be a childbirth support person and had, I believe, taken some medical training as a young person before choosing a different career path.
 So she was very excited to be allowed to be present when my baby was born.
 I had never in Canada had, or seen, a hospital room with its own couch and kitchenette, though I seem to remember that private bathrooms were part of the standard deal.
 It’s been a long time since I last did this!

-The first day after my son was born all they would let me eat was okayu, a soupy white rice with no salt.
-This was considered food appropriate for “sick” people, which naturally includes mothers who have just given birth and are generally quite ravenous.
 I was able to get Keiko to smuggle me in some other, more interesting food, if I remember right.
 After the first day, I got delicious Japanese food served in little bowls on a tray.
 I hadn’t taken the trouble to learn how to use chopsticks before this, so I had to learn how to use them or go hungry.
 It was messy at first, but I did learn eventually and have been glad ever since that I was forced to acquire this necessary skill.

 Anything that might be seen as derogatory (such as the mother being slapped during labor) certainly happened a very long time ago, and, as I said, I hope it isn’t happening anymore these days.
 Social customs even in medical settings do vary from place to place; and over time, yes, they change.
-On the other hand, reading what you said about Japanese women still being expected to be tough during labor and delivery, to be ganbatte imasu (so to speak), and not to want pain relief, reinforces what I heard back then.
+On the other hand, reading what Kay has said on this website about Japanese women still being expected to be tough during labor and delivery, to be ganbatte imasu (so to speak), and not to want pain relief, reinforces what I heard back then.

 You can see why I was very, very glad that if only one of my childbirth experiences didn’t involve back labor, it was the one that took place in the hospital in Japan where there were so many other unfamiliar factors to deal with.